A Discrete Proof of The General Jordan-Schoenflies Theorem: Discrete Proof of the General Jordan-Schoenflies Theorem

 {\bf Proof:} For the beginning part of the proof, we use the idea of the proof of the classical Jordan Curve Theorem in \cite{Che13}.
 However, the proof given here is independent.

 Select a 2-cell in $S$.
-This 2-cell is contained in two 3-cells in $M$; call them $A$ and $B$.
+This 2-cell is contained in two 3-cells in $M$, called $A$ and $B$.
 Let $a$ and $b$ be two points in $A$ and $B$, respectively.
 Both $a$ and $b$ are adjacent to the intersection of $A$ and $B$.
 This intersection is the original 2-cell we chose in $S$.